 The University of Wisconsin–Madison recognizes that you are a very important partner in your studentʼs success.
-The Parent Program, coordinated by the universityʼs Visitor & Information Programs, helps you stay connected to campus and serves as your ongoing resource throughout your studentʼs college career.
+The Parent Program, coordinated by the universityʼs Campus and Visitor Relations, helps you stay connected to campus and serves as your ongoing resource throughout your studentʼs college career.

 For the purposes of this program, the term “parent” includes, but is not limited to, biological parents, stepparents, extended family members, foster parents, and legal guardians.

 The UW–Madison Parent Program serves as your central contact for important and timely information.
 By joining the program we will communicate with you in the following ways:

 - You will receive two online Badger Parent newsletters per semester and one in the summer.
 Badger Parent provides timely campus information and in-depth articles about how parents can best support their college student.

 - In the event of a critical campus incident, you will be notified through our Parent Notice system.